-Manufactured stone veneer (MSV) has the look and feel of real stone, but this material offers an alternative that’s highly customizable and much more affordable.
-As an experienced DIYer, you can even install MSV yourself.
-Discover how MSV can give your home a touch of elegance, and learn how to install MSV indoors and outdoors.
+Manufactured stone veneer (MSV) has the look and feel of real stone.
+However, this material offers an alternative that’s highly customizable and much more affordable.
+As an experienced DIYer, you can even install this veneer yourself.
+Discover how it can give your home a touch of elegance, and learn how to install manufactured stone veneer both indoors and outdoors.

 Manufactured Stone Veneer Basics